theangryangel/insim.rs/examples/simple-outgauge/README.md

 # simple-outgauge

-Demo using the outgauge library
+Demo using the outgauge library.